samblouir/birdie-dna/readme.md

 ## 1) Project Overview

- Currently, this trains a Transformer language model on DNA sequences (currently genomic data from T2T)
+ Currently, this trains a Transformer language model on DNA sequences (currently genomic data from T2T).

-- **Tokenizer**: A ByT5-like byte-level tokenizer for DNA characters, and is easily replaceable.
-- **Data Loader**: Automatic download and extraction of T2T.
-- **Model**: A “BaseModel” that uses standard Transformer blocks with optional features (e.g., rotary embeddings, GQA).
-- **Training** and **Evaluation**: Uses [Hugging Face Accelerate](https://github.com/huggingface/accelerate) to handle multi-machine and multi-GPU setups.
+ The two current supported steps are:
+- **Training**: Run `train.py` with a config file to train a model on DNA sequences.
+- **Evaluation**: Run `evaluate_model.py` to evaluate a trained model on the DNA test set.

+More evaluation tasks are being added.

+## FAQ:

+1. I want to add an SSM
+	- Add something like "use_ssm" = True to your config file.
+	- Add

 ---